This year’s delegates, representing UUCLB at UUA General Assembly will consider a lengthy proposal to replace most of what is contained in Article

 and the text is open, not dense.
 It is also 26 pages long – so if you wish to read only the final recommendations, those are on pages 19-23.
 For easy comparison, the current text of Article II is on pages 17-18.
 Already a two-year project of intense study and serious conversation, including feedback from more than 4,600 ordinary Unitarian Universalists, the report was received by the Board in January.
 Since then, the Commission has continued to be responsive to “the people in the pews” through a series of forums, prompting some further amendments to the text.

-In addition, a mini-assembly at the General Assembly will possibly allow additional amendments to be recommended, some of which will then be voted on by the GA delegates.
+In addition, a mini-assembly at the General Assembly will discuss amendments to be recommended, some of which will then be voted on by the GA delegates.
+Link to the mini-Assembly June 22 9:30am PST (may be delegates only) Link.
 After the amending process, that body will vote to accept, or not, the entire proposal, with a simple majority required in order for the

 process to continue.
 If approved by this year’s delegates, the proposal will be offered to next year’s General Assembly, with only limited further